AlexVOiceover/waypointmapping/Server/README.md

 ## Project Structure

-The DroneKartta solution consists of the following projects:
+The WaypointMapping solution consists of the following projects:

-- **ReactApp2.Client**: Frontend React application with TypeScript
+- **Client**: Frontend React application with TypeScript
-- **ReactApp2.Server**: Backend .NET API with domain logic
+- **Server**: Backend .NET API with domain logic
-- **KarttaBackendTest**: Test project for backend services
+- **Server.Tests**: Test project for backend services

-The backend codebase uses the namespace `KarttaBackEnd2.Server` for consistency with legacy code.
+The backend codebase uses the namespace `WaypointMapping.Server` for consistency with legacy code.

 ## Testing